-- @ Shares held in trust for Thong Guan Industries Berhad - # These are shares, ICULS and warrants held in the name of the spouses and/or children and are regarded as interest of the Directors in accordance with Section 134(12)(c) of the Companies Act, 1965.
+@ Shares held in trust for Thong Guan Industries Berhad

+These are shares held in the name of the spouses and/or children and are regarded as interest of the Directors in accordance with Section 134(12)(c) of the Companies Act, 1965.

-By virtue of their interests of more than 15% in the shares and ICULS of the Company, Dato' Ang Poon Chuan and Datuk Ang Poon Seong are also deemed to have interests in the shares of all subsidiaries during the financial year to the extent the Company has an interest.
+By virtue of their interests of more than 15% in the shares of the Company, Dato' Ang Poon Chuan and Datuk Ang Poon Seong are also deemed to have interests in the shares of all subsidiaries during the financial year to the extent the Company has an interest.

-None of the other Directors holding office at 31 December 2015 had any interest in the ordinary shares, ICULS and warrants of the Company and of its related corporations during the financial year.
+None of the other Directors holding office at 31 December 2013 had any interest in the ordinary shares of the Company and its related corporations during the financial year.